 The SDP proposes 17 three-story multi-family buildings, a clubhouse, pool, dog park and various accessory buildings along with a new road on a 26.5-acre site.
-Each multi-family building is 40-feet 6-inches tall and contains 14 units and 8 garages providing a total of 10 garage spaces (six one-car garages and two two-car tandem garages) (Attachment A).
+Each multi-family building is 40-feet 6-inches tall and contains 14 units and 8 garages providing a total of 10 garage spaces (six one-car garages and two two-car tandem garages) (Exhibit 1).
+The new road runs through the center of the site and connects to Aloha Street at the southwest corner and to Valley View Drive to the east at Autumn Sage Street.